samnsi/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script cd aid in locating the user's needed directory
+cd to change directory to the user's needed directory